keithagroves/agent-to-service/README.md

         conditions: response.conditions
 ```

+### Tasks Types

+Tasks come in several types:

+- `request`: Execute an API operation.
+- `agent_decision`: Enable agent decision-making.
+- `condition`: Implement conditional branching.
+- `capability`: Execute an imported capability.
+- `prompt`:  load prompt for agent.

+More tasks can be added in future.

 ### A2S Registry

 A2S registries enable semantic search and retrieval of capabilities.
 Agents can find and execute capabilities that match user intentions.